 The breathtaking view from the center atrium spans two stories.
 The area is appointed with brown leather lounge chairs and blonde coffee tables.
 Skylights direct natural lighting into the area.
-Tables and chairs for nearly 40 guests invite visitors to relax and enjoy a beverage or snack from the Starbucks coffee shop situated adjacent to the entrance.

 Consistent with learning facilities across campus, there are no large lecture halls; the Clausen Center emphasizes seminar and group study rooms, along with classrooms designed to encourage group discussion.

 Classrooms feature data ports and electrical outlets at student seats; multimedia equipment; indirect lighting; and ceiling-mounted projectors and recessed, electronically operated projection screens.
 Seminar rooms offer multimedia equipment and round-table seating.
 A computer classroom offers the same amenities as the traditional classrooms but also includes desktop computers with flat-screen monitors and a SMART BoardTM interactive whiteboard.
 The Clausen Center also houses a computer lab.